Seravo/docs/_posts/2015-10-12-how-to-install.md

 To use Virtualbox make sure you have ```vt-x``` enabled in your BIOS.
 You might need to disable ```hyper-v``` in order to use Virtualbox.
+On Windows 10 you need to run Cygwin as an administrator so vagrant-hostsupdater can write the necessary entries to ```/system32/drivers/etc/hosts```.
+Otherwise you need to add the vagrant-hostsupdater entries manually.
+Note that in some cases you can't modify the ```hosts``` file without administrative access.
+In that case you need to ask the administrator to give you access to the file.

 1. [Install Cygwin](https://www.cygwin.com/) and via Cygwin `openssh` and `git`
 2. [Install Vagrant](http://docs.vagrantup.com/v2/installation/) (version 2.0.4, or any other release before 2.1.0!)